-A written compliance program policy documenting the process for enforcing compliance standards and discipline.
+- A written compliance program policy documenting the process for enforcing compliance standards and discipline. - Including recoupment of compensation gained from misconduct attributable directly or indirectly to an individual.

 Degrees of Discipline

 A written policy, often an HR Policy, should outline the degrees of discipline to be imposed for varying degrees of violations.